RetroGamerStuff/n64rgb/generalRGBmod/README.md

 VI-Deblur of the picture information is only be done in 240p/288p.
 This is be done by simply blanking every second pixel.
 Normally, the blanked pixels are used to introduce blur by the N64 in 240p/288p mode.
 However, some games like Mario Tennis, 007 Goldeneye, and some others use these pixel for additional information rather than for blurring effects.
 In other words this means that these games uses full horizontal resolution even in 240p/288p output mode.
 Hence, the picture looks more blurry in this case if de-blur feature is activated.

-### 15bit Color Mode
+### 16bit Color Mode

-The 15bit color mode reduces the color depth from 21bit (7bit for each color) down to 15bits (5bit for each color).
-Some very few games just use the five MSBs of the color information and the two LSBs for some kind of gamma dither.
-The 15bit color mode simply sets the two LSBs to '0'.
+The 16bit color mode reduces the color depth from 21bit (7bit for each color) downto 16bits (5bit for red and blue, 6bit for green).
+Some very few games processes the color information in 16bit.
+The 16bit color mode simply sets LSBs to '0'.

 ### Jumpers